 Any court fees must be paid when an application is made to court.
 If both birth parents agree to the adoption and it is not going to be contested, a solicitor is not usually needed; however if the adoption is contested by one of the birth parents, it is advisable to consult a solicitor.

 The court will decide whether adoption is in the child’s best interests.
 They must also find out whether the other birth parent agrees to adoption.

-If both birth parents have parental responsibility for the child (i.e. if the biological father is named on the child(rens) birth certificate, or has a Parental Responsibility Order/Agreement or if the mother is married to the father), the court will appoint an officer or ask the local authority to interview and witness the birth parent’s consent.
-If a birth parent does not have parental responsibility, (if the father is not named on the birth certificate, or if there is no Parental Responsibility Order/Agreement in place or if the parents are not married, the local authority will seek his views wherever possible.
+If both birth parents have Parental Responsibility for the child (i.e. if the biological father is named on the child(rens) birth certificate, or has a Parental Responsibility Order/Agreement or if the mother is married to the father), the court will appoint an officer or ask the local authority to interview and witness the birth parent’s consent.
+If a birth parent does not have Parental Responsibility (i.e. if the father is not named on the birth certificate, there is no Parental Responsibility Order/Agreement in place and the parents have never married), the local authority will seek his views wherever possible.

 If one of the birth parents does not consent, a CAFCASS officer will be appointed as the Children’s Guardian (for court purposes only).
 They represent the child and ensure that the child’s views, as well as the views of all relatives are known by the court, before an order can be made.
 An adoption order may be made without the birth parent’s consent if the court decides that the child’s welfare requires this.